JARVIS-AI/macOSHelp/README.md

 For my student and friends who ask me about their problems, after I found the solution I will put it here.

+> There is cool stuff in Terminal Customization by AMS folder check it out 😎

 Thanks for reading